 Every human being has a value and dignity which we as Catholics acknowledge as coming directly from God’s creation of male and female in his own image and likeness.
 We believe therefore that all people should be valued, supported, and protected from harm.

 In the Catholic Church, this is demonstrated by the provision of carefully planned activities for children, young people and adults; supporting families under stress; caring for those hurt by abuse in the past; ministering to and managing those who have caused harm.
 It is because of these varied ministries that we need to take all reasonable steps to provide a safe environment for all which promotes and supports their wellbeing.
 This will include carefully selecting and appointing those who work with children, young people or adults at risk and responding robustly where concerns arise.

-The term ‘child’ is used to include all children and young people up to the age of 18; that is, someone who has not yet had their 18th birthday.
+The term ‘child’ is used to include all children and young people up to the age of 18.
 Safeguarding and promoting the welfare of children is defined as:

 Children may be in need of protection from abuse or maltreatment in their own home or in other environments including the church itself.
 Wherever a child is at risk or concerns are raised about a child, all adults have a duty to act to safeguard that child and promote his or her welfare.
 The need to safeguard children is not confined to any particular age group or groups in the community and all concerns should be responded to equally, always bearing in mind that the welfare of the child is paramount.